 Contact the Department of Education’s Default Resolution Group you can call them at 1-800-621-3115 (TTY for the deaf or hearing-impaired 1-877-825-9923) for assistance.
 You can also read more about rehabilitation in our post Coach Q&A: How to get your student loans out of default.

-When you enter rehabilitation your first payment won’t be due until October 2020.
+When you enter rehabilitation your first payment won’t be due until January 2021.
 You get credit for the months after the rehabilitation agreement was made through September 30th.
-If you entered a rehabilitation agreement May 5th with first payment typically due on the 15th but paused due to CARES, you would get credit for May-September 2020.
+If you entered a rehabilitation agreement May 5th with first payment typically due on the 15th but paused due to CARES, you would get credit for May-December 2020.

 What happens to involuntary payments like wage garnishment?

-The CARES Act paused involuntary payments through September 30th 2020.
+The CARES Act plus the executive order paused involuntary payments through December 31st 2020.
 The Dept of Ed is notifying employers to stop wage garnishments for a student loan in default.
 The Dept of Ed will refund you for wages garnished after March 13th 2020 & tell your employer to stop garnishments.

 If you had your tax refund or social security benefits withheld to repay defaulted student loans after March 13th, you will receive a refund.
 Unfortunately, funds withheld before March 13th will not get refunded.